krishmandvighar-hub/krishmandvighar-hub/README.md

 ---

-## 📫 Connect With Me
+📫 Connect With Me

-📧 Email: **krishmandvighar@gmail.com**
+📧 Email:
+krishmandvighar@gmail.com

 💼 LinkedIn:
 https://www.linkedin.com/in/kris-mandvighar-419732400

 🐙 GitHub:
 https://github.com/krishmandvighar-hub

 🌐 Portfolio:
 https://krishmandvighar-hub.github.io

 ---

-## 🌟 Career Objective
+🌟 Career Objective

-To build a successful career in Data Analytics by continuously improving my technical skills, solving real-world problems with data, and contributing to impactful projects.
+My goal is to build a successful career in Data Analytics by developing practical skills, solving real-world business problems, and creating impactful analytics solutions.
+I am eager to learn, collaborate, and contribute to innovative, data-driven organizations.

 ---

-## 💡 Personal Motto
+💡 Personal Motto

-> "Every dataset tells a story.
-My goal is to uncover insights that drive better decisions."
+«"Data is more than numbers—it's the foundation for smarter decisions and meaningful innovation."»

-⭐ Feel free to explore my repositories and connect with me for collaboration and learning opportunities.
+⭐ Thank you for visiting my GitHub profile!
+Feel free to explore my repositories, connect with me on LinkedIn, and collaborate on exciting data analytics projects.